BahramRoohandeh/telegram-stat/README.md

 statisyics for a telegram group chat

 ## HOE TO RUN
- firs add src by running below code at main directory export PYTHONPATH=${PWD}
+ first add src by running below code at main directory export PYTHONPATH=${PWD}

 then run:

-'''
 python src/chat_statistics/chat.py

-'''